dspinellis/effective-debugging/README.md

 * [A doubly-linked list in Python](../master/dlist)

-### Item 37: Know how to View Assembly Code and Raw Memory
+### Item 37: Know How to View Assembly Code and Raw Memory

 * [Examples of how source code is compiled into assembly language](../master/asm)